hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### A Semantic Protocol — Built for search engines and AI

+HESS (Hierarchical Expressed Semantic Stack) functions as the Identity Layer that the original web missed.
+It sits between the Network Layer (DNS) and the Content Layer (HTTP).

 Status: Draft v3.0 — Conceptually Stable